KAJI - User Guide

 After adding a new chapter, the first thing you might want to do is to add a flashcard to the chapter.

-You can do so by using the add
+You can do so by using the add command, followed by the details of the flashcard.

 Format: add q:QUESTION | a:ANSWER